 If you prefer to donate online, visit OSU’s secure online giving site.
 Select Option 1 - “I’m Making a Gift.”
 Then, make sure to type “Social Mobility Lab” in the “Area you’d like to support.”
 This will make sure that the funds come to the Go Baby Go Program.

 At this time, there are no plans to modify larger cars.

 This is why the 12v cars are more difficult to modify: There are a couple of key issues when considering modifying a larger ride-on car.
 The “Big Red” adapted switch uses wires that are too small in diameter to be used with a larger, 12v ride-on car.
 It is important that the wire diameter of any new switch match the wire diameter of the existing wire within the ride-on car.
 If this advice is not followed, there is a good possibility of the wires overheating or catching fire.
 There are electrical modifications that can get around this issue by installing a relay; however, we have not yet made these modifications.
 This is NOT the only safety issue, just an example.
 Our best advice is to contact a local engineer or electrical expert who will be able to help safely modify a ride-on car.

 If you decide to modify a car yourself, our best advice is to share information on this program with your child’s clinical team and seek out help from anyone with engineering/electrical expertise who can help with the modifications.
-Also take a moment to watch this video outlining modifications.

 At this time, we do not have the resources or personnel to modify cars and ship nationally.
 However, there are several resources available online.

 University of Delaware’s Go Baby Go website (founding group) includes several links such as a national and international contact list and information on how to bring a workshop to your area.
 You can also check out its Facebook page.